May 4, 2016

 Alumni associations encourage action regarding higher education funding

-By K-State Alumni Association
+Submitted by K-State Alumni Association

 Note: The K-State and KU alumni associations sent the following joint letter on May 4 from interim President Richard Myers and KU's Chancellor Bernadette Gray-Little to Wildcats for Higher Education and Jayhawks for Higher Education regarding potential cuts to higher education.